St Beuno Church, Pistyll Wales

 Look to the resurrection

-Look to the power of pentecost and live in it
+Look to the power of Pentecost and live in it

 Don’t linger too long at the cross